luckyframework/carbon/README.md

 ```

 > Note that unit testing can be superfluous in most cases.
 Instead, try
-> testing just fields that have complex logic.
+> unit testing just fields that have complex logic.
 The compiler will catch most
 > other issues.

 ## Development